Complete Call-by-Value Calculi of Control Operators II: Strong Termination: Introduction

-An essential idea behind our calculus is in departure from the conventional demand that terms be freely generated by syntactic grammars.
+An essential idea behind our calculus is a departure from the conventional demand that terms be freely generated by syntactic grammars.
 An analogy is found in arithmetic.
-We frequently use an expression such as $3+5+7$.
-When we calculate it (or implement a calculator on computers), we forcibly interpret the expression as either $(3+5)+7$ or $3+(5+7)$ and perform calculation.
-However, there is little advantage to strictly distinguish them for humans to understand the essence of arithmetic.
-We positively use the expression $3+5+7$ as an amalgamation of two ways of bracketed expressions, or even as a sum of three numbers.
-This type of intended ambiguity helps us to process arithmetic flexibly.
-In the same vein, we introduce ambiguity in the constructors of the call-by-value calculus.
-The produced calculus is complete with respect to the standard semantics, and yet usable.
+We frequently use expressions such as $3+5+7$.
+When we calculate it (or implement a calculator on a computer), we forcibly interpret the expression as either $(3+5)+7$ or $3+(5+7)$ and perform the calculation.
+However, strictly distinguishing between the two cases presents little advantage for humans to understand the essence of arithmetic.
+We positively use the expression $3+5+7$ as an amalgamation of two types of bracketed expressions, or even as a sum of three numbers.
+This type of intended ambiguity helps us process arithmetic flexibly.
+In the same vein, we introduce ambiguity in the constructors of call-by-value calculus.
+The resulting calculus is complete with respect to the standard semantics, and yet usable.